naftalic/ddmif/portfolio_weights.md

 Finally, we can add various additional constraints, such as the short-sale, diversification, and style constraints, as in the case of a portfolio with no benchmark.

 # Tracking by factor exposure
-There is an alternative but equivalent representation of the tracking-error minimization problem.
-Recall that the variance of an individual stock $i$ can be estimated as
+There exists an alternative, yet equivalent method to represent the tracking-error minimization issue.
+Recall that an individual stock $i$'s variance can be estimated as follows:

 $$
 V(r_i)=\beta_i^\top V(f)\beta_i+V(\epsilon_i).
 $$

-Assuming that the covariance between the residuals of the stocks is 0, we can write the variance-covariance matrix of all stock returns as
+If we assume that the covariance between the residuals of the stocks is 0, then we can express the variance-covariance matrix of all stock returns as:

 $$
 \begin{align}